 -> Show solar panels on homes in exterior shots

-There's a full list of ideas (and items) for home, work and school settings here on the Environmental Media Association's website.
+There's a full list of ideas (and items) for home, work and school settings there's a full list of ideas here on the Environmental Media Association's website (scroll down to the 'Greening Plotlines and Characters' section).
 We've also added this link to our art department section too, so that prop buyers can also consider these ideas when they're out hiring and buying.
 And here are some examples of seeing sustainable behaviours in action on screen, courtesy of BAFTA's Albert initiative:

 COLLABORATING WITH PRODUCTION COMPANIES